Welcome to my archives… the annals of history, starting from the oldest to the newest. Browse away and enjoy!

 As the fall harvest was winding down with frozen vegetables (no pickling this year) and seed preparation, my efforts returned to Green4r, the renovation project consultancy I felt was needed (and I'm ...

-June is not too late to start your native urban garden!
+June is not too late to start an urban potager or native plant garden!

-If you've had a frustrating spring with all this rain and insufficient heat, or just a lack of inspiration so far, don't despair.
-You can still have a garden this ...
+If you've been frustrated this spring, with all this rain and insufficient heat, or it's been lacking in inspiration, don't despair!
+You can still have a lovely garden this summer ...

 wasp observations